seamplex/feenox/README.markdown

 PRINT t x y z        # four-column plain-ASCII output
 ```

+![The Lorenz attractor solved with FeenoX and drawn with Gnuplot][]

 Indeed, when executing FeenoX with this input file, we get four ASCII
 columns (*t*, *x*, *y* and *z*) which we can then redirect to a file and
 plot it with a standard tool such as Gnuplot.
 Note the importance of